Lebowski89/blog/content/common.md

 Traefik is my reverse-proxy of choice for my docker services, with much of the config taking place in Traefik docker labels.
 Previously, I would define the Traefik labels for each service individually in a role defaults file.
 Depending on the service, I have http, https, api and theme-park labels.
 It can get quite extensive and much of the labels are the same across services with only variables such as the router name and port differing.

-To reduce the bloat, I make use of a labels template contained in my group_vars, a tasks file to determine which labels are required and the include_tasks task with relevant variables:
+To reduce the bloat, I make use of:

-**Group_Vars:**
+   1. A labels template contained in my group_vars
+   2. A common tasks file to determine required labels
+   3. Include_tasks task with relevant variables.

+### Group_Vars

 ```yaml
 traefik_labels_core: